cacutler/ruby-on-rails-personal-blog/README.md

 CREATE DATABASE blog_test;
 ```

-* Database initialization
-- Use the following command to run database migrations:
+* Database initialization - use the following command to run database migrations:

 ```bash
 rails db:migrate
 ```

-* How to run the test suite
+* How to run the test suite:

 ```bash
 bin/rails test
 ```

-* How to run the project
+* How to run the project:

 ```bash
 bin/dev